Raphael-johanne/cookie/README.md

 # Friendlycookie

 Friendlycookie is an extension to manage cookies on Google Chrome browser.
-The main difference between EditThisCookie and Friendlycookie is that you can disable/enable a cookie without to have to remove it.
+The main difference between EditThisCookie and Friendlycookie is that you can disable/enable a cookie without having to remove it.

 ### Good to know